-The CAC response values, as defined in ISO 6487:2002 shall be 50° for the knee bending angle and 500 N for the applied force when the impactor is loaded in bending in accordance with paragraph 8.1.1.4., and 10 mm for the shearing displacement and 10 kN for the applied force when the impactor is loaded in shearing in accordance with paragraph 8.1.1.5.
+The CAC response values, as defined in ISO 6487:2002 shall be $50^{\circ}$ for the knee bending angle and 500 N for the applied force when the impactor is loaded in bending in accordance with paragraph 8.1.1.4., and 10 mm for the shearing displacement and 10 kN for the applied force when the impactor is loaded in shearing in accordance with paragraph 8.1.1.5.
 For both tests low-pass filtering at an appropriate frequency is permitted, to remove higher frequency noise without significantly affecting the measurement of the response of the impactor.

 - 8.1.1.2.
 When the impactor is loaded in bending in accordance with paragraph 8.1.1.4., the applied force/bending angle response shall be within the limits shown in Figure 18.
-Also, the energy taken to generate 15.0° of bending shall be 100 ± 7 J. - 8.1.1.3.
+Also, the energy taken to generate $15.0^{\circ}$ of bending shall be $100 \pm 7$ J. - 8.1.1.3.
 When the impactor is loaded in shearing in accordance with paragraph 8.1.1.5., the applied force/shearing displacement response shall be within the limits shown in Figure 19. - 8.1.1.4.
 The impactor, without foam covering and skin, shall be mounted with the tibia firmly clamped to a fixed horizontal surface and a metal tube connected firmly to the femur, as shown in Figure 20.
+The rotational axis of impactor knee joint shall be vertical.
 To avoid friction errors, no support shall be provided to the femur section or the metal tube.
-The bending moment applied at the centre of the knee joint, due to the weight of the metal tube and other components (excluding the legform itself), shall not exceed 25 Nm.
+The bending moment applied at the centre of the knee joint, due to the mass of the metal tube and other components (excluding the legform itself), shall not exceed 25 Nm.

-A horizontal normal force shall be applied to the metal tube at a distance of 2.0 ± 0.01 m from the centre of the knee joint and the resulting angle of knee deflection shall be recorded.
-The load shall be increased until the angle of deflection of the knee is in excess of 22°.
+A horizontal normal force shall be applied to the metal tube at a distance of $2.0 \pm 0.01$ m from the centre of the knee joint and the resulting angle of knee deflection shall be recorded.
+The load shall be increased at a rate between 1.0 and 10°/s until the angle of deflection of the knee is in excess of 22°.
+Brief excursions from these limits due, for instance, to the use of a hand-pump shall be permitted.

-The energy is calculated by integrating the force with respect to the bending angle in radians, and multiplying by the lever length of 2.0 ± 0.01 m.
+The energy is calculated by integrating the force with respect to the bending angle in radians, and multiplying by the lever length of $2.0 \pm 0.01$ m.